best full english breakfasts in london, dishoom

 • Brick Lane

-Known for their addictive Hong Kong-style french toast made with deep-fried milk bread – oof, right? – Brick Lane's HOKO Café weekends only brekkie offering gives you an authentic taste of Hong Kong in three separate breakfast set menus.
-Go for either ham soup macaroni with a toasted bun and fried egg; satay beef soup noodles with a toasted bun, fried egg and ham; or the veggie offering of tomato soup macaroni with scrambled egg, a toasted bun and buttered sweetcorn.
+Why we love it: Known for their addictive Hong Kong-style french toast made with deep-fried milk bread, Brick Lanes HOKO Café is the real deal.
+With three separate breakfast set menus, go for either ham soup macaroni with a toasted bun and fried egg; satay beef soup noodles with a toasted bun, fried egg and ham; or the veggie offering of tomato soup macaroni with scrambled egg, a toasted bun and buttered sweetcorn.
 Utterly unique.

 Advertising